build3r/TodayILearned/stoic_lessons/lessons_2021.md

 164. Aug 09: Don't fall into the human habit of inferring things from very little data.
 Learn to see things as they are without judgement.
 165. Aug 10: “Perfectionism rarely begets perfection—only disappointment”.
 Your pursuit should be towards progress, however little possible.
 166. Aug 11: Don't forget that although theories are clean and simple, real life situations rarely are.
+167. Aug 12: The words which you speak should be supported by your actions.
+It doesn't matter if the words are not your own.
+168. Aug 13: Let you reason rule your actions though tedious it will saves you quite a trouble.